decentralized-identity/faq/docs/spec.md

 episode](https://github.com/decentralized-identity/interoperability/blob/master/agenda.md#agenda---13-jan-2021---usapac-time-1400pt---communications-problem-explaining-the-vc-format-wars-to-decision-makers).
 The article is definitely the best place to start further reading.

+##### What is the relationship between DIDs and VCs? ❗

+Technically, there is none!
+VCs work great with DIDs used as the identifiers for issuer and verifier, but they also work with many other kinds of identifiers (Solid addresses, centralized and local identifier schemes, blockchain/smart-contract addresses, etc).
+DIDs can be used for all kinds of verifications, which is why the "verification method" system of associating multiple keys of different types with each DID is so flexible; signing VCs is only one of many purposes.
+That said, the designers of both always had the other front-of-mind, and the complementarity of design thinking is hard to deny or overlook.

 ##### How do I translate between VC formats or consume foreign ones? ❗

+That is...a big question-- read through the rest of this section and ask me again later.
+Suffice it to say you need to account for both the semantics and the syntax of a VC to translate between VC systems.
+If you are translating to or from JSON-LD systems or Aries systems, be sure to read those "Advanced Topics" sections as well before the "Advanced Topics: VC Translation" section.

+##### The semantics and the what now?
+Schemata aren't enough? ❗

 Traditional data schemata are used to express (and thus validate against that expression) the **syntax** of data objects-- the type, length, form,